previousdolphin/insightlens_local/readme.md

 # 🔍 InsightLens - Local Camera Streaming
 <center><img src="https://github.com/previousdolphin/insightlens_local/blob/main/6%20-%20insightlens.png" alt="Initial viewer port 5000" width="600"></center>
 InsightLens is a local web application that turns your phone into a high-quality, real-time document camera.
-It streams video from your phone's camera directly to an immersive, full-screen viewer in your desktop browser over your local Wi-Fi network.
+It streams video from your phone's camera directly to an immersive, full-screen viewer in your laptop/desktop/tablets browser over your local Wi-Fi network.

 ## Features